Wael1122/waa/Neofetch-vs-Screenfetch.md

 ## The problem with Screenfetch

+I'll be blunt.
+The script is a mess, it's glue on top of glue.

 Let me start by saying this; Don't bring up the argument about bash only syntax and portability between shells.
 Screenfetch uses `#!/usr/bin/env bash` as it's shebang so all POSIX compliancy and portability between other shells goes out the window.
 Since Screenfetch is using the bash shebang, bash features **should** be used over portable ones since they're faster, more feature-full and don't spawn external processes.

-I'll be blunt.
-The script is a mess, it's glue on top of glue.
+Screenfetch constantly mixes POSIX syntax with BASH only syntax for no apparent reason.
+The whole script is an inconsistent mess, variables/functions are all named differently, `printf`/`echo` are mixed and matched throughout and there's even useless `cat` usage!

 Screenfetch is slow.
-Due to the issues with quoting, external programs and pipes Screenfetch chokes.
-The next part of this page covers why these issues are a big deal and how they can be avoided.
+Due to the issues with quoting, external programs and pipes, Screenfetch chokes.
+Screenfetch is littered with unquoted variables/command substitutions, external program use when bash can do it built-in and endless piping.

 ### Quoting is inconsistent.